 Worst night of pro career: Struggled with journeyman Carlos Vinan (7-4-2, 1 KO), who held Perez to an eight-round split draw in Sacramento in August of 2007.
 Perez outboxed Vinan but gave ground to the tough guy and allowed himself to be outworked.

->

-> Story lines: A hyper-active child born in the small one-street town of Rochester, Wash., Perez was introduced to the sport in his early teens to help keep him out of trouble.
+Story lines: A hyper-active child born in the small one-street town of Rochester, Wash., Perez was introduced to the sport in his early teens to help keep him out of trouble.
 A natural athlete, he quickly developed into one of the better amateur boxers in the Pacific Northwest around the same time he was a standout running back on his high school football team.
 He turned pro on his 18th birthday and engaged in five bouts before he graduated from Rainier High School in Rainier, Washington.
 (He fought in his sixth pro bout the day after graduation).
 Local legend has it that Perez rushed for 228 yards in a high school game the day before he won his third pro bout.
-In mid-2006, Perez caught the attention of boxing trainer Max Garcia, who brought the young pro to Salinas, Calif., to spar former fringe contender Jesus Rodriguez.
-Garcia was so impressed he brought in legendary boxing sage Don Familiton to help instruct Perez.
-The late “Coach Familiton,” then 77 years old, instilled an old-school boxing foundation and philosophy in the youth, who was eager to learn and continues to develop and advance under the guidance of Familton's son Dean and the Garcia clan, who moved Perez to Salinas, Calif., a tough little central coast town that has adopted him.
+In mid-2006, Perez caught the attention of boxing trainer Max Garcia, who brought young pro to Salinas, Calif., to spar former fringe contender Jesus Rodriguez.
+Garcia was so impressed than he brought in legendary boxing sage Don Familiton to help instruct Perez.
+The late “Coach Familiton,” then 77 years old, instilled an old-school boxing foundation and philosophy to the youth, who was eager to learn and continues to develop and advance under the guidance of the Garcia clan, who moved Perez to Salinas, Calif., a tough little central coast town that has adopted him.

->

-> June 11 Geronimo Rosario KO 1
+June 11 Geronimo Rosario KO 1

 Aug.
 10 Carlos Vinan Draw 8